jenniferlu717/Bracken/README.md

 "Metagenome analysis using the Kraken software suite" https://www.nature.com/articles/s41596-022-00738-y

 # Installation
-Bracken is a companion program to Kraken 1 or Kraken 2 While Kraken classifies reads to multiple levels in the taxonomic tree, Bracken allows estimation of abundance at a single level using those classifications (e.g. Bracken can estimate abundance of species within a sample).
+Bracken is a companion program to Kraken 1, KrakenUniq, or Kraken 2 While Kraken classifies reads to multiple levels in the taxonomic tree, Bracken allows estimation of abundance at a single level using those classifications (e.g. Bracken can estimate abundance of species within a sample).

-Prior to installing Bracken, please install Kraken:
+Prior to installing Bracken, please install Kraken/KrakenUniq/Kraken 2:
-Kraken can be downloaded from here: http://ccb.jhu.edu/software/kraken/
+Kraken can be downloaded from here: http://ccb.jhu.edu/software/kraken/ KrakenUniq can be downloaded from here: https://github.com/fbreitwieser/krakenuniq Kraken 2 can be downloaded from here: https://github.com/DerrickWood/kraken2/

 ## Easy Bracken Installation:
     bash install_bracken.sh